whennemuth/kuali-cloudformation/notes/ecs-cluster.md

             ]
             ...
       ```

-      A service means a daemon process that uses cfn-hup at regular intervals.
+   A service means a daemon process, and this one uses cfn-hup at regular intervals.
 If cfn-hup determines an update was made to the stack against the resource in question, cfn-init is called.

 2.